 The table below sets out the action plan for health and fitness facilities to guide the implementation of the strategy.
 All actions are generic, rather than facility specific.
-The capital cost estimates are based upon Sport England's Facility Costs - Second Quarter of 2016' (2016).
+The capital cost estimates are based upon Sport England's Facility Costs - Second Quarter of 2018' (2018).

-Issues Action Lead Partners Estimated costs Priority Protection of existing Include a policy in the Local Plan MBC - - High community health to protect all existing health and and fitness facilities. fitness facilities.
+Issues Action Lead Partners Estimated costs Priority Protection of existing 1 2 MBC - - High community health to protect all existing health and and fitness facilities. fitness facilities.
 Need for an Expand 'pay-and-play' capacity MBC Maidstone Dependent on the Medium additional 269 fitness at Maidstone Leisure Centre.
 Leisure Trust scale and nature of stations by 2031. • Encourage additional provision Commercial provision. by commercial providers. providers 'Pay-and-play' access Encourage the operators of MBC Private health - Medium to commercial health commercial facilities to provide clubs and fitness facilities. off-peak 'pay-and-play' access.
 Funding for future Include health and fitness facilities MBC - - High health and fitness as 'relevant infrastructure' under needs.
 CIL regulation 123.